-- Frozen tortellini- If you use frozen tortellini adjust cooking time from 6 to 10 minutes and put the tortellini in at the end along with the other ingredients in step 9.
+- Frozen tortellini- If you’re using frozen tortellini, adjust the cooking time from 6 to 10 minutes and add the tortellini at the end with the other ingredients in step 9.

-- Fresh chicken- If you choose to use raw chicken, you will want to put it in with the rest of the ingredients during step 5 instead of waiting until the end.
+- Fresh chicken- If you’re using raw chicken, add it with the other ingredients during step 5 instead of waiting until the end.

 Hands down my favorite way to do this is by using this Ninja food processor!
 One base with a variety of attachments such as a blender, grader etc. makes onion chopping, quick, easy, and almost tearless 😉

 Step 2: Heat the oil in the Instant Pot

 First, set your Instant Pot to sauté mode.
 Once it’s heated, add the oil to the pot and wait for it to become hot.

 To test if the oil is hot enough, drop in a small piece of garlic.
 If the oil sizzles around the garlic, it’s ready.
 Remove the garlic before proceeding.

 Now, add the chopped onions and garlic to the Instant Pot.
 Use a wooden spatula to stir the ingredients until the onions become translucent and are fully cooked.

 Deglazing the Instant Pot is a crucial step in ensuring the success of your recipe.
 It involves removing any bits of food that may have burned or stuck to the bottom of the pot to prevent the “burn” error message from appearing during cooking.
 Not doing so could result in a lot of hassle later on.

 There are two ways to deglaze the Instant Pot: